-Trimesters will be used to report student progress.
-Reporting student performance three times per year allows students more time to demonstrate the knowledge, skills and concepts they are expected to learn in each content area.
-Since many elementary-aged students need more time to grow and develop physically, socially and academically, trimesters give students that gift of time.
+The Kindergarten Center has a trimester schedule for report cards.
 Report cards will be provided in December and March during scheduled conference times.
 At conference time your child's teacher will share a listing of the skills that are needed to meet each Academic Learning Target.
 The June report card will be sent home with students on the last day of school.